 In the previous section, we showed a transactional view of shipping logistics.
-In this section, we describe the methodology for performing an in-depth vulnerability assessment of the software that facilitates the transactions previously described.
+In this section, we describe the methodology for performing an in-depth vulnerability assessment of two of the modules of the software that controls the transactions previously described.
 This assessment includes a deep analysis of the software including a low-level code review that goes beyond the use of automated assessment tools.
-The ultimate goal is to find critical vulnerabilities so that the software providers could remediate them before the attackers are able to exploit them.
+The ultimate goal is to find critical vulnerabilities so that the software providers could remediate them before attackers are able to exploit them.